Oops and Daisies

 Book a time to chat.

-With 20 years of professional writing, editing, and tutoring experience, along with a master’s degree in humanities/Creative Writing from the University of Chicago, I help other creatives bring their art, especially their stories, to life and out into the world.
-For a small sample of my own writing, please visit my portfolio.
+With 20 years of professional writing, editing, and tutoring/coaching experience, along with a master’s degree in humanities/Creative Writing from the University of Chicago, I help other creatives bring their art, especially their stories, to life and out into the world.
+For a very small sample of my own writing, please visit my portfolio.

 My Services